zaqifathis/BIMserver-doc/Scalability.md

 BIMserver is not a website.
 It does not have a gazillion users using it at the same time.
 If there is a BIMserver in the wild serving more than 10 concurrent users for parts of the day, I'd be surprised if they existed, but even more surprised if they had any performance problems.

 ## Not free
 Making software scalable is not free.
 For most databases, you'd have to switch to that database fully (meaning no BDB possible anymore).
 Most people will still run BIMserver on a single machine.
-Those BIMservers will definitely become slower.
-Also a scalable BIMserver would make testing a whole lot more complex.
 Most probably a non-embeddable database would be used (probably not Java too), which would require all sorts of setup to even start testing.

-## Use of (human) resources
+## Roadmap (use of recources)
 I don't think the time is right to start using (programming) resources to work on scalability yet.
-There is no point in making software scalable when it's not widely used (_in production_), there is probably better things to work on.
+There is no point in making software scalable when it's not neccesary.

 # Technical